Conveuropean logo

 Dublin Ireland

-I bet you haven't seen before this version of Davinci's "Last Supper" :).
-This mural is located in Dublin, where there is a nice Italian Quarter with some nice restaurants and Cafes.
+I bet you haven't seen this version of Davinci's "Last Supper" before :).
+This mural is located in Dublin, where there is a nice Italian Quarter with some nice restaurants and cafes.
 A plan that we like to do with K. on the weekends is to go there and grab a coffee.

 One hour in Salamanca